ChandruSu/nscript/README.md

 ## Copyright and Licencing

-The NewScript interpreter will be available under the MIT license, see the [LICENSE](./LICENSE) document for more information.
+The NewScript interpreter will be available under the MIT license, see the [LICENSE](./LICENSE) document (omitted for submission) for more information.